yati1998/odf-must-gather/README.md

 #### Commit and Pull Request Messages

-- Refer and Follow same standards mention in [OCS-Operator How to Contribute](./CONTRIBUTING.md)
+- Refer and Follow same standards mention in [ODF-MUST-GATHER How to Contribute](./CONTRIBUTING.md)
 - Tag the Pull Request with `must-gather`